HarshNandigamwar/SCT_WD_1/README.md

 ## 💻 Technologies Used

 *   **HTML5:** For structuring the content and creating the menu elements.
-*   **Tailwind CSS:** For styling the menu, including colors, fonts, layout, and the hover effects.
+*   **CSS3:** For styling the menu, including colors, fonts, layout, and the hover effects.
 *   **JavaScript:** For interactivity and dynamic behavior, potentially used for more complex menu interactions or responsiveness adjustments.